-For the three months ended March 31, 2019, the Company reported total expenses of \$316,964 compared to \$226,358 for the prior period.
-Included in reported total expenses for the current period was stock-based compensation of \$106,699 (2018 - \$nil).
+For the six months ended June 30, 2019, the Company reported total expenses of \$0.7 million compared to \$0.6 million for the prior period.
+Included in reported total expenses for the current period was stock-based compensation of \$0.2 million (2018 - \$0.1 million).
 The annual incentive plan expense was initiated during the three months ended September 30, 2018 by the Board of Directors.
 Under the annual incentive plan, key consultants and management of the Company are entitled to an annual incentive bonus based on the performance of the Company's investment portfolio.
-The bonus pool is based on certain performance metrics based on the Company's net realized capital gains, plus interest and dividends over certain hurdle rates, calculated on an annual basis and accrued quarterly.
-The annual incentive plan accrual for the three months ended March 31, 2019 was \$nil (2018 - \$nil).
-Commissions incurred on the trading activity during the year amounted to \$42,910 and have been separately disclosed on the income statement.
-Operating expenses of \$210,265 for the current period (2018 - \$226,358) were decreased from prior period as there were consulting fees and general and administrative costs incurred in the previous period which were one-time consulting costs.
+The bonus pool is based on certain performance metrics based on the Company's net realized capital gains, plus interest and dividends over certain hurdle rates, calculated on an annual basis and accrued guarterly.
+The annual incentive plan accrual for the six months ended June 30, 2019 was \$nil (2018 - \$nil).
+Commissions incurred on the trading activity during the year amounted to \$0.1 million and have been separately disclosed on the income statement.
+Operating expenses of \$0.5 million for the current period (2018 -\$0.5 million) were consistent with prior period.
+Individually, there were consulting fees and general and administrative costs incurred in the previous period which were associated with one-time costs.
+Legal fees increased from prior period as the Company was more active during the period.
+General and administrative was reduced as the company was able to take advantage on certain cost savings associated with its new office location.
+Commissions incurred on the trading activity during the period amounted to \$0.1 million, up from \$0.04 million as the Company was more active trading.